Worried about your kids' video gaming? Explore their online worlds yourself

 Help kids prioritize offline activities so gaming doesn't subsume them

-Children need some limits on their gaming, especially if they begin to crowd out other essential or healthy activities, many experts warn, like schoolwork and sleep in particular.
+Children need some limits on their gaming, especially if it begins to crowd out other essential or healthy activities, many experts warn, like schoolwork and sleep in particular.

 "Screen time is a hard thing to quantify," says Michael Rich, a pediatrician and director of the Center on Media and Child Health at Boston Children's Hospital.
 "What is easier to quantify — and probably more in line with what is developmentally optimal — is quantifying non-screen time."